smithy-lang/smithy-kotlin/docs/design/event-streams.md

 #### Output Event Streams

 Output event streams would be modeled the same way as input streams.
-The response object would have a field
+The response object would have a `Flow<T>` field that represents the response stream.

 ```kt
 class SubscribeToMovementsResponse private constructor(builder: Builder){